What you are seeing on the website as a non-member is just a fraction of what there is. Here is what you could be seeing as a club member:

 FCA is dedicated to the preservation, restoration and enjoyment of 1962-76 Fairlane/Torino cars, and Mercury equivalents.
 We show no favoritism or prejudice between driver cars, modified cars, original cars, restored cars, or concours cars.
 All are equally welcomed and appreciated.
 The majority of Fairlane/Torino owners modify their cars in some way to accommodate their personal tastes.
 These cars were meant to be driven and most are.
 We are very laid back and enjoy sharing the experience we have with our cars with other club members.

-Membership has grown from about 25 when the club was first formed, to over 3,300 today.
+Membership has grown from about 25 when the club was first formed, to over 3,000 today.
 Membership is nicely distributed among all car group divisions represented in the club.
 Members reside in every state in the U.S., and numerous foreign countries as well.
-We have or have had international members from Australia, Belgium, Canada, Cyprus, England, Finland, France, Holland, Japan, the Netherlands, New Zealand, Puerto Rico, Norway, Scotland, and Sweden.
+We have or have had international members from Australia, Belgium, Canada, Cyprus, England, Finland, Germany, France, Malta, Japan, the Netherlands, New Zealand, Puerto Rico, Norway, Scotland, Switzerland and Sweden.
 Car ownership is not necessary to become a member of the FCA.

-Current yearly club dues for new members are $35 in the U.S., $47 for Canadian members, and $64 overseas, payable by credit card on this website, or payable in U.S. funds in the form of Postal Money Order, Worldwide Money Order, or check drawn on a U.S. bank to: FCA, 340 Clicktown Rd., Church Hill, TN 37642-6622.
+Current yearly club dues for new members are $35 in the U.S., $47 for Canadian members, and $64 overseas, payable by credit card on this website, or payable in U.S. funds in the form of Postal Money Order, Worldwide Money Order, or check drawn on a U.S. bank to: FCA, 7177 County Road 1135, Leonard, TX 75452-6083.
 Membership dues fully support all club activities.
 FCA accepts no paid commercial advertising.

 We publish a bi-monthly (every two months) club magazine, titled Fairlaner, that is normally 48 pages in full color.
 The following are part of the magazine’s current content: